rpcpool/yellowstone-grpc/README.md

-# Public GRPC interface to Geyser
+# Solana GRPC interface

+This repo contains a fully functional gRPC interface for Solana.
+It provides the ability to get slots, blocks, transactions, and account update notifications over a standardised path.

+For additional documentation,  please see: https://docs.triton.one/rpc-pool/grpc-subscriptions

+It is built around a Geyser plugin for the Solana interface.

 ### Validator